Axway/streams-open-docs/content/en/docs/relnotes/20210127_streams_relnotes.md

 ## Summary

-Streams is available as a set of Docker containers deployable in Kubernetes thanks to a Helm Chart.
+Streams is available as a set of Docker containers deployable in Kubernetes by using a Helm Chart.
 For a summary of the system requirements, see [Install Streams](/docs/install/).

 ## New features and enhancements